Hampden Township commissioner accused of writing racist limericks

 He says he was simply re-quoting liberal leaders, such as Al Sharpton and Robert Byrd, who used the N-word.

-“What I did was site the fact that these prominent democrats were hypocritical in talking about other people and whether they are racially sensitive or not, when the in fact, used that term regularly,” Bienstock said.
+“What I did was cite the fact that these prominent democrats were hypocritical in talking about other people and whether they are racially sensitive or not, when they in fact, used that term regularly,” Bienstock said.

 In another limerick, Bienstock wrote about a $5 million National Institutes of Health Study, saying gay men are thin and lesbians are fat.